-There is a worldwide epidemic of child sex abuse, with at least one in five girls and one in thirteen boys sexually assaulted before they turn 18.i Child sexual is a social issue that occurs in all social groups and institutions -- families, religious groups, youth-serving organizations, athletic institutions, etc. -- and it affects everybody involved in these groups.
-And, importantly, these groups are not mutually exclusive.
-Individuals always inhabit multiple roles, simultaneously belonging to multiple social groups.
-The overwhelming majority of perpetrators of child sex abuse are someone the child knows and most abuse occurs in the family setting.
+There is a worldwide epidemic of child sex abuse, with at least one in five girls and one in thirteen boys sexually assaulted before they turn 18.
+Child sexual abuse is a social issue that occurs in all social groups and institutions-families, religious groups, youth-serving organizations, athletic institutions, etc.-and it affects everybody involved in these groups.
+Importantly, these groups are not mutually exclusive, and perpetrators always inhabit multiple roles within these various social groups.
+As a result, the overwhelming majority of perpetrators of child sex abuse are someone the child knows.
+And, most abuse occurs in the family setting.